unilogs/unilogs/configuration_generator/README.md

 ## Instructions

-1. `npx @unilogs/unilogs-shipper`
+1. `npx @unilogs/unilogs-shipper@latest`
 2. Follow the steps in the application.
-   - The "service name" will be available as a label in Grafana.
+   - The `service_name` will be available as a label in Grafana.
    - Note that the "path to logs" supports globbing.
 Also, the working directory for relative paths will be wherever you are when you start creating the shipper.
 (Example valid path: `./logs/*.log`)
-   - Paste in the bootstrap brokers string and TLS certificate string exactly as they are given in the output of deploying the Unilogs platform.
+   - Paste in the Kafka bootstrap servers string and Kafka TLS certificate string exactly as they are given in the output of deploying the Unilogs platform.

 ## Advanced Usage

-1. Custom transformations:
+Custom transformations:

-   - Follow the normal instructions dictated above.
+1. Follow the normal instructions dictated above.
-   - Edit the generated `vector-shipper.yaml` to your preference.
+2. Edit the generated `vector-shipper.yaml` to your preference.
-   - Run `npx @unilogs/unilogs-shipper` again.
+3. Run `npx @unilogs/unilogs-shipper@latest` again.
-   - Choose the redeploy option.
+4. Choose the redeploy option.
-   - Check docker if your container is running.
+5. Check Docker to ensure your container is running.
 If it is, everything is OK.
    If not, repeat from step 2.

 ## Details